 (left) Fountain in the main square by Mauro Tripisciano; (right) S. Leone Magno by Francesco Fontana

 In 1878 Cardinal Gioacchino Pecci, who was born at Carpineto, was elected Pope Leo XIII.
 He was the first pope who was not the monarch of a country after more than a thousand years.
 Yet he did his best to improve the living conditions of his fellow citizens.
 He promoted the construction of an aqueduct and the renovation/construction of many churches.
-Unfortunately some of the architects he chose designed buildings which do not fit with the overall urban landscape of Carpineto.
+Unfortunately some of the architects he chose designed buildings which did not fit with the overall urban landscape of Carpineto.

 Introductory page on Ferdinand Gregorovius